-How You'll Select Your Courses
+How You Will Select Your Courses

-DURING WELCOME WEEK, or during the Summer Clinics, you will discuss what courses to take your first term with your academic adviser.
+DURING WELCOME WEEK, or during the Summer Clinics, you will discuss with your academic adviser what courses to take your first term.

-Your academic adviser will be a member of the faculty in the department in which you plan to major.
-That is, if you have selected a major.
-If not, your academic adviser will be a member of the University College faculty until such time that you select a major.
+Your academic adviser will be a member of the faculty in the department in which you plan to major - that is, if you have selected a major.
+If not, your academic adviser will be a member of the University College faculty until you select a major.

 The primary responsibility of your academic adviser will be to assist you each term in selecting courses that are in keeping with your interests and with the academic requirements of your major.
 He will assist you in other ways, too.
-He'll discuss job opportunities, talk with you about requirements for and opportunities in careers related to your major, and he'll refer you to other sources, such as the Counseling Center, for information and assistance when necessary.
+He will discuss job opportunities, talk with you about requirements for, and opportunities in, careers related to your major, and he will refer you to other sources, such as the Counseling Center, for information and assistance when necessary.

-He will explain to you that all freshmen are required to take at least two University College courses, Communication Skills and Natural Science; some majors also require Social Science.
-Physical Education is required of all freshmen, and Military Science (Army or Air) is required for freshman men.
-(Exceptions to the Physical Education and Military Science requirements, most of which are on the basis of age, health, or previous military service, are explained in detail in the University Catalog.)
-The partially completed sample program listed below illustrates how these required courses would appear on the enrollment card of a male freshman.
+He will explain to you that a typical program will include at least two University College courses: American Thought and Language and Natural Science.
+Physical Education is required of all freshmen.
+(Exceptions to the Physical Education requirement, most of which are on the basis of age and health, are explained in detail in the University Catalog.)
+The sample program below illustrates how these required courses would appear on your enrollment card.